JChunX/docker-ml-example/README.md

 ## Run 🚀

-If you are running this example in a remote machine, your ssh login should look like this:
+If you are running this example in a remote machine and you want NoVNC virtual desktop, your ssh login should look like this:

 `ssh -g -L <port>:localhost:8080 <username>@<ip.addr>`